JinZihang/vscode-jiralens/CONTRIBUTING.md

 #### Categories

-These categories aim to assit the community in quickly grasping the intent of your branch.
+These categories aim to assist the community in quickly grasping the intent of your branch.
 Feel free to use alternative category names that align with your changes.

 - `feat`: introduce new features
 - `test`: test-related changes